OrlieRod314/orlie-site/docs/blog/2025/nontechnical/weight-loss.md

 I've found that it's easier to eat healthier if I simply sit there and imagine myself being healthy and eating the right foods.
 If I put myself in a situation where there's junkfood, I will naturally just think about junkfood more often that I think about healthy food.

+Meditation and prayer are foundational skills that I have been building lately.
+And they have been fundamental in evening out my mood and thoughts throughout the day.
+I find myself growing anxious less often, and existing at peace with the world more often.

+Also, fix your sleep schedule.

+---

 ### The Second Truth: Pain Avoidance and Aggressive Reward-Seeking
 /// important | The Second Realization